-Note: It is highly recommended that applicants take the July, September PCAT exams in the year prior to which they are seeking entry.
-For first time test takers, January PCAT exams taken in the year in which an applicant seeks entry will not be accepted.
+\Note: It is highly recommended that applicants take the July, September PCAT exams in the year prior to which they are seeking entry.
+Early decision applicants should take the July PCAT.
 Please check with Harcourt Assessment for more details regarding exam dates.

-2. Letters of Reference
+3. Letters of Reference

 The applicant must request letters of reference from three individuals to be submitted directly to PharmCAS.
 The School of Pharmacy will only accept letters received directly from PharmCAS.
 One letter must be from a University professor who has actually taught the applicant in a science course and the other two letters may be from a prehealth advisor/committee, science or other University professor that taught the applicant, an employer who had direct supervisory responsibilities for the applicant or a health professional who knows the applicant well.
-Letters of reference must be received by the PharmCAS deadline date of March 1, 2014.
+Letters of reference must be received by the PharmCAS deadline date of March 1, 2017.

-3. Supplemental Application
+4. Supplemental Application

 After receiving an applicant's processed information from PharmCAS, the School of Pharmacy Office of Admissions will electronically send instructions to applicants who meet the minimum cumulative GPA and science GPA requirement of 2.50 on a 4.00 scale for completion of a Supplemental Application.
-The deadline for submitting the School supplemental application along with the required fee to the Office of Admissions is on or before April 1, 2014.
-Note: A complete application consisting of the PharmCAS application, verification of transcripts by PharmCAS, PCAT scores (as reported to PharmCAS), three letters of reference (submitted to PharmCAS), and School of Pharmacy Supplemental Application with the application fee must be received in the Office of Admissions on or before April 1, 2014.
+The deadline for submitting the School supplemental application along with the required fee to the Office of Admissions is on or before April 1, 2017.
+Note: A complete application consisting of the PharmCAS application, verification of transcripts by PharmCAS, PCAT scores (as reported to PharmCAS), three letters of reference (submitted to PharmCAS), and School of Pharmacy Supplemental Application with the application fee must be received in the Office of Admissions on or before April 1, 2017.
 Only completed applications received by the Office of Admissions on or before the deadline date will be reviewed for potential entrance into the program.
-Applicants are also responsible for notifying the Office of Admissions of any changes in their mailing address or e-mail address.
+Applicants are also responsible for notifying the

+Office of Admissions of any changes in their mailing address or e-mail address.
 It is important that the Office of Admissions has accurate and current contact information for applicants.
 Applicants may forfeit their interview invitation or offer of admission if they do not provide current contact information.

-4. On-Campus Interview
+5. On-Campus Interview